Archi183/resume.html/README.md

 # resume.html
-I learned html only and made my resunme!
+I learned html only and made my resume!